glouw/ctl/README.md

 ## Motivation

-The purpose of this project is to back port useful C++ templates to C99 to make maximum use of C99's fast compile times.
+The purpose of the CTL is to back port useful C++ templates to C99 to make maximum use of C99's fast compile times.

 ## Usage